FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

 One quick workaround if you still want to copy a mapper is to call `ObjectMapper.rebuild().build()` to create a new mapper instance.

-### Default Serialization/Deserialization Views
+##### ObjectMapper: default serialization/deserialization Views

-In Jackson 2.x, you could coinfigure a default view at the `ObjectMapper` level:
+In Jackson 2.x, you could configure default view at the `ObjectMapper` level:

 ```java
 objectMapper.setConfig(objectMapper.getSerializationConfig().withView(Views.Public.class));